SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 jack, and drug dispenser.
 The character automatically gains the Extra Body Part Special Ability.
-Except for the scholarchip reader, neural jack, and drug dispenser, each additional unit adds 10 to the surgery diﬃculty.
-Furthermore, the character is disoriented for a few days after recovering from the surgery (+5 to all diﬃculties), as she adjusts to having the new body part.
+Except for the scholarchip reader, neural jack, and drug dispenser, each additional unit adds 10 to the surgery difficulty.
+Furthermore, the character is disoriented for a few days after recovering from the surgery (+5 to all difficulties), as she adjusts to having the new body part.

 Upgrade Slots: Not applicable.
 Special Abilities Allowed: Not applicable.
 Notes: None.
-Base Surgery Diﬃculty: 3
+Base Surgery Difficulty: 3

 Tail/Tentacle
 This unit replaces or adds a tail or tentacle.